seperman/deepdiff/docs/index.rst

     >>> from deepdiff import DeepDiff  # For Deep Difference of 2 objects
     >>> from deepdiff import DeepSearch  # For finding if item exists in an object
+    >>> from deepdiff import DeepHash  # For hashing objects based on their contents

 ********
 Features